modulareverything/chrish-d/README.md

 I have upcoming availability in **May/June**

-Previously **Product Designer ✍🏻  at Sky Bet** and **Creative Lead 👨🏻‍🎨  at Design by Weather**, swapping my time between digital design and development.
+Previously **Product Designer** at _Sky Bet_ and **Creative Lead** at _Design by Weather_, swapping my time between digital design and development.

-- 🔭 I’m currently working on ...
+- 🔭  I work with React, Gatsby, Sanity CMS and Anime/GreenSock.
-- 🌱 I’m currently learning Typescript and Spline
+- 🌱  I’m currently learning Typescript and Spline 3D
 - 💬  Ask me about records, beer, coffee...
-- 📫 How to reach me: hey@chrish.design
+- 📫  Contact me on: hey@chrish.design
 - 🎧  I regularly record mixes and upload them to [Mixcloud as @modg](https://mixcloud.com/modg)